 We tested the above approach on a range of simulated networks in order to choose reasonable parameter settings (results omitted because of space restrictions).
-Our main parameters are the probability of mutation q = 0.01, the population size P = 50, the number of bits to use in representation of a weight K=4, and 2elite solutions were retained.
-We compared our results to those of Fortz and Thorup (FaT) using their code, performing G = 10000iterations for both algorithms.
-Figure 1 (a) shows the relative performance of our approach, and FaT with respect to the performance on the measured routing on the Rocketfuel networks.
+Our main parameters are the probability of mutation q = 0.01, the population size P = 50, the number of bits to use in representation of a weight K = 4, and 2 elite solutions were retained.
+We compared our results to those of Fortz and Thorup (FaT) using their code, performing G = 10000 iterations for both algorithms.
+Figure 1 (a) shows the performance of our approach and FaT as defined in Section 3.3 by the maximum utilization of the approach relative to the maximum utilization for the measured routing on the Rocketfuel networks.
 Both approaches produce similar improvements (though FaT performs 2% better overall).
 Figure 1 (b) shows the computation times.
 The GA times are better by 27% on average.
 Although these computation times are not insignificant in some cases, weight optimization techniques have a number of advantages.
-For instance, Roughan et al. [15] showed that one could get a large part of the improvement of weight optimization using a much smaller number of iterations, thereby creating a potentially favourable tradeoff between time and performance - we demonstrate the same phenomena in Section 5.3.1.
-Furthermore, [15] also showed that weight optimization could be performed to create a set of weights that were robust over a period of at least 24 hours (taking into account prediction errors, and daily variations).
-Hence, significant computation times can be amortised over such periods.
+For instance, Roughan et al. [15] showed that one could get a large part of the improvement of weight optimization using a much smaller number of iterations, thereby creating a potentially favorable tradeoff between time and performance - we demonstrate the same phenomena in Section 5.3.1.
+Furthermore, [15] also showed that weight optimization could be performed to create a set of weights that were robust over a period of at least 24 hours

+(taking into account prediction errors, and daily variations).
+Hence, significant computation times can be amortized over such periods.

 In some cases we observe that the performance of both algorithms was somewhat limited.
 For instance, in Figure 1, the performance improvement for ASN 7018 was only around 70%.
 In this particular case we investigated the reason, which was that there were two components of the graph that were poorly connected.
 In particular, three PoPs in Florida were connected to the rest of the North American nodes via a single pair of links.
 Given only two links, the opportunities for load balancing are somewhat limited.
 In the real network this would be reflected in the fact that the two links in questions would either have increased capacity, or the poorly connected network segment would have little traffic.
 This appears to be a relatively common occurrence in the Rocketfuel topologies, and hence we wished to assess how much our results were biased by such features.
-To do so, we excise the 3 Florida nodes (and 8 edges) from the AT&T network, and perform the optimization on this new network.
+To do so, we excise the 3 Florida nodes (and 8 edges) from Rocketfuel ASN 7018, and perform the optimization on this new network.
 The results are shown in Figure 1 under the heading ASN 7018a.
 Clearly a great improvement was obtained for the reduced network.
 In the remaining work in this paper we will continue to work with ASN 7018a, the Rocketfuel topology without the Florida nodes, but we leave the other topologies untouched, thus providing some contrast as to the impact of this issue.

-Figure 1: Simple weight optimization using the GA for G=10000, and Fortz and Thorup (FaT) also using 10000 iterations.
+Fig. 1 Simple weight optimization using the GA for G = 10000, and Fortz and Thorup (FaT) also using 10000 iterations.
 The results show the mean relative performance for 30 random simulations, and compute times.